 Thu-Sun (and the occasional Wed and Tue), September 26 - November 2, 2019

 1126 Queens Hwy

 Long Beach, CA 90802

-The motion here is only side to side - or perhaps straight down to the ocean floor depending on which maze you're in.
+The motion here is only side-to-side — or perhaps straight down to the ocean floor depending on which maze you're in.
 There is no young kids' version of this haunt, but kids 12 or older who like to be scared will love braving the ghosts and zombies of the deep with their cool, slightly freaked-out parents.
 The historic, purportedly haunted Queen Mary hosts this Halloween Terrorfest on board ship in its Long Beach port, featuring several spooky mazes that wind their way through the hull and bowels of the ship.
 There is even an add-on tour through the art deco cruise liner's most famously ghost-infested sections.
-More mazes and fun spill over into the area around the ship, including the adjacent event dome, with oodles of food and drink options, too.
+More mazes and fun spill over into the area around the ship, including one maze that creates the illusion of a haunted train ride to Scotland.
 Costumes are not permitted.